This course is full for 2014 entry but applications can be made for September 2015 entry.

 - Research methods for social workers (20 Credits) (C)

 - Social work is a profession regulated in England, since 1 August 2012, by the Health and Care Professions Council (HCPC) and this course is regulated by the HCPC.

 - Bursaries are available through the NHS Business Services Authority.

-- An undergraduate honours degree at 2:1 or higher.
+- Possess an undergraduate honours degree normally at 2:1 or higher in any discipline or

-- Applicants who have not acquired such knowledge in completing their first degrees or who obtained their degrees several years ago should consider what further study and/or reading is required as well as study skills revision to prepare them for this level of study.
-You may need to consider enrolment on foundation level courses at your local university or distance learning packages, such as the Open University’s ’Introducing the social sciences’ (external link).
+- Demonstrate that, by the time they start the course, they will have acquired current and relevant underpinning knowledge from psychology, sociology and social policy, at a level, which will allow them to complete the MA (Social Work).
+Applicants who have not acquired such knowledge in completing their first degrees or who obtained their degrees several years ago should consider what further study and/or reading is required as well as study skills revision to prepare them for this level of study.
+They may need to consider enrolment on foundation level courses at their local university or distance learning packages, such as the Open University’s ’Introducing the social sciences’ module DD102.